work-related stress action ohs consulting

 • Rewards and Recognition Policy

-• Provide training to managers and supervisors on the management of work-related stress; bullying, harassment and discrimination.
+• Provide training to managers and supervisors on the management of stress; bullying, harassment and discrimination.

 • Offer employees access to the Employee Assistance Program (EAP).
-This is a confidential service that will provide employees with someone external to your organisation, to assist them to establish strategies to manage their work-related stress.
-If you have EAP in place, consider consulting with the workforce to ensure the quality of service provider.
+This is a confidential service that will provide employees with someone external to your organisation, to assist them in establishing strategies to manage their stress.
+If you have EAP in place, consider consulting with the workforce to ensure the quality of service providers.

 • Liaise with the organisation’s EAP provider and ensure that they provide you with a monthly or quarterly report.
-This report should table uptake of the service by employees, update by department, and the reason/code for the call.
-These reports may flag an increase in uptake due to things happening in the workplace which may attribute to work-related stress, for example: restructure, significant change event, redundancies, bullying and harassment issues, etc.
+This report should table the uptake of the service by employees, update by department, and the reason/code for the call.
+These reports may flag an increase in uptake due to things happening in the workplace that may be attributed to stress, for example: restructuring, significant change events, redundancies, bullying and harassment issues, etc.

-• Schedule employee work-related stress awareness sessions through your EAP provider, beyondblue, Heads Up, etc.
+• Schedule employee stress awareness sessions through your EAP provider, beyondblue, Heads Up, etc.

 • Promote stress and suicide prevention campaigns in the workplace such as R U OK?, etc.

-Useful resources to broaden your understanding about work-related stress:
+Useful resources to broaden your understanding of this matter:

 Mental Health Support Organisations: